Programs, Presentations and Events

+The University of Missouri strongly supports inclusive excellence across the campus.
 The School of Law hosts programs for students to learn about different areas of law from attorneys of a variety of backgrounds.
 The students are able to learn from the perspectives and experiences of successful, diverse attorneys.

 Each year a book is selected that relates broadly to law, the legal profession, or legal education and touches on important issues of the moment.
 Books expose us to aspects of the world beyond our own daily experiences and, we believe, can help broaden our understanding of other’s lives.
 As part of the One Read program, students have an opportunity to participate in group discussions about the book and attend programs related to the book’s themes.

-Diverse Affinity Student Organizations
+Affinity Student Organizations

 The School of Law has a variety of organizations for students of different interests and backgrounds.
 The organizations provide support to students, as well as, professional development and community outreach opportunities.
 One of the organizations, the Black Law Students Association, annually host the Lloyd L. Gaines Scholarship Banquet and participates in the National Thurgood Marshall Mock Trial Competition.